 A dry, dull and time-consuming exercise that you simply don’t have time for.
 Once your initial SEO is set up, ensuring that all new content you post is properly optimised takes very little time, especially when you’ve got the right tools to hand.

 It's also not something you should overlook.
 You don’t need me to tell you there’s a huge amount of competition in the wedding industry.

-If you want to be on couples’ radars and push your diary closer to being fully booked, you need to make time for SEO - here's how to do that.
+If you want to be on couples’ radars and push your diary closer to being fully booked, you need to make time for SEO.
 You want to ensure it’s your business that couples find when searching online.